MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamaddevents.md

 ### -param EventsCount

 A count of the events.
-This is a 1 based count.
+This is a one based count.

 ## -returns